 Use Dowels and a Frame to Organize String

-One way to make craft room organization more creative is by making everyday storage solutions more beautiful.
-For instance, wooden dowels are a cheap and easy way to organize items like string, twine, and ribbon.
-To make the dowels look more appealing, pick up a frame and adhere the rods using cup hooks.Continue to 15 of 16 below.
+One way to make craft room organization more creative is by turning simple items into something beautiful.
+For instance, this room by Ursula Carmona of Home Made by Carmona uses basic wooden dowels to organize supplies such as string, twine, and ribbon.
+To make the dowels look more appealing, secure them to a decorative frame using hooks.Continue to 15 of 15 below.